almodroid/Dell-vostro-5471-hackintosh/README.md

  10. Wifi (using aspm disable and AirPortBrcmFixup)
  11. HDMI audio with Edid scan and patch RGB using Hackintool app
  12. Battery and sensors
- 13. Backlight and ( Optionally: fake auto brightness sensor also )
+ 13. Backlight ( and Optionally: fake auto brightness sensor )
- 14.
+ 14. Wake / sleep / lid / continuity / sidecar / Airdrop / imessage / appstore / icloud / Siri / dictation.
+ 15.

 ## What is not working
 None! for now